-Penalties for deliberate violations of this policy will be adjudicated in accordance with applicable disciplinary policies and procedures of the Human Resources Staff Guidelines or the Faculty

-Manual, as applicable.
+Penalties for deliberate violations of this policy will be adjudicated in accordance with applicable disciplinary policies and procedures of the Human Resources Staff Guidelines or the Faculty Manual, as applicable.
 Possible penalties include reimbursement to the University for misused resources; formal admonition; inclusion in a staff member's file of a letter from their dean or supervisor indicating that the individual's good standing has been called into question; ineligibility to participate in grant applications, Institutional Review Board approval, or working with graduate students; performance improvement counseling, up to and including dismissal from employment consistent with the Staff Guidelines.

-Any Member of the University Community may report a situation involving a Conflict of Interest or commitment or a violation of this policy to an appropriate University official, the Office of Compliance anonymous helpline at 322-1033, the Medical Center Compliance Office anonymous helpline at 343-0135, or the Office of Conflict of Interest and Commitment Management at 322-2401.
+Any Member of the University Community may report a situation involving a Conflict of Interest or commitment or a violation of this policy to:

+- (1) an appropriate University official - (2) the Office of Compliance anonymous helpline at (844) 814-5935 - (3) the Vanderbilt University Medical Center Confidential 24-Hours Integrity line at (866) 783-2287 - (4) or the Office of Conflict of Interest and Commitment Management at (615) 322-2401.
 The University will make every effort to protect anyone who reports a violation from reprisal.

-General questions about the policy or disclosure requirements should be directed to the Office of Conflict of Interest and Commitment Management at 322-2401.
+General questions about the policy or disclosure requirements should be directed to the Office of Conflict of Interest and Commitment Management at (615) 322-2401.